 Dr. James N. Eaton

-(1930-2004), Founder and first director of the Black Archives pictured in historic Carnegie Library posed behind an antique lectern once used by famous guests visiting the campus of Florida A&M University.
+(1930-2004), founder and first director of the Black Archives pictured in historic Carnegie Library posed behind an antique lectern used by famous guests visiting the campus of Florida A&M University.
 These special visitors included leaders such as: Booker T. Washington, Mary McLeod Bethune, James Weldon Johnson and Thurgood Marshall.

-James Nathaniel Eaton, Sr., earned both his bachelor’s and master’s degrees from Fisk University in Nashville, Tennessee.
-Afterward, he worked as a history professor at Miles College, and a patrolman and assistant principal in Richmond, Virginia before accepting a position as professor of history at Florida A&M University in 1958.
+James Nathaniel Eaton, Sr., earned both his bachelor’s and master’s degrees from Fisk University in Nashville, Tenn.
+Afterward, he worked as a history professor at Miles College in Fairfield, Ala., and a patrolman and assistant principal in Richmond, Va. before accepting a position as professor of history at Florida A&M University in 1958.

-Professor Eaton is nationally and internationally known for his work and expertise, in the areas of American, African-American, Southern and Russian history.
+Dr. Eaton is nationally and internationally known for his work and expertise, in the areas of American, African-American, Southern and Russian history.
 He was selected “Most Outstanding Teacher of the Year” 25 times in his 45 years of teaching at FAMU.
-Anyone who had his class or listened to one of his lectures is considered “Eatonized.”
-In 1978, Eaton was named FAMU’s first “Distinguished Professor.”
-Additionally, he was a key player in having the historic Carnegie Library placed on the National Register of Historic Places in 1978 and FAMU campus designated as a National Historic District in 1998.
+Anyone who had his class or listened to one of his lectures was considered “Eatonized.”
+In 1978, Dr. Eaton was named FAMU’s first “Distinguished Professor.”
+Additionally, he was a key player in having the historic Carnegie Library placed on the National Register of Historic Places in 1978 and the campus and surrounding community of FAMU designated as a National Historic District in 1998.

-In 1981, Eaton, with a group of dedicated community members, co-founded the Friends of the Black Archives.
-The non-profit volunteer group is dedicated to the promotion and preservation of African American history, and was founded to support and promote greater interest in the center and its public services.
-In 1983, the James N. Eaton Endowment was established to render further support to the museum and archives.
+In 1981, Dr. Eaton, with a group of dedicated community members, co-founded the Friends of the Black Archives, which is a non-profit volunteer group dedicated to the promotion and preservation of African-American history.
+It was founded to support and promote greater interest in the center and its public services.
+In 1983, the James N. Eaton, Sr. Endowment was established to render further support to the museum and archives.

 The noted archivist, curator, educator, and historian is the recipient of hundreds of accolades and awards.
-Some of his most prestigious honors include being named “Professor of the Year” in 1991, by Florida’s Council for Advancement and Support of Education (CASE), and in 1997, Florida Memorial College bestowed upon him the Doctorate of Humane Letters.
-After nearly five decades of dedicated scholarship and public service, in 2003 Dr. Eaton announced his retirement.
+Some of his most prestigious honors include being named “Professor of the Year” in 1991 by Florida’s Council for Advancement and Support of Education (CASE), and in 1997, Florida Memorial College bestowed upon him the Doctorate of Humane Letters.
+After nearly five decades of dedicated scholarship and public service Dr. Eaton announced his retirement in 2003.
 That same year, the university bestowed upon him the title of Professor Emeritus.
-Additionally, in recognition of his dedication in the areas of education, American, African-American and world history, in 2003, a bill was introduced in the Florida Legislature that proposed naming the new Southeastern Regional Black Archives Research Center and Museum expansion facility the Meek-Eaton Building in his honor, and in honor of his close friend and colleague, U.S. Congresswoman Carrie P. Meek (retired).
+Additionally, in 2003, in recognition of his dedication in the areas of education, American, African-American and world history, a bill was introduced in the Florida Legislature that proposed naming the new Southeastern Regional Black Archives Research Center and Museum expansion facility the Meek-Eaton Building in his honor, and in honor of his close friend and colleague, U.S. Congresswoman Carrie P. Meek (retired).